 Dairy before a big rehearsal — increases mucus production.
 Skip the milk at breakfast on heavy singing days.

 Whispering during vocal rest — counterintuitive but true: whispering is actually harder on your voice than speaking at a normal, supported volume.
-If they need to rest, rest.
-Don't whisper.

 Ice cold drinks right before singing — constricts the vocal cords.
 Room temperature water is better than ice water in the rehearsal room.